 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Almost there!
 Wisconsin counseling licensure requires all candidates to possess a master's level of education in counseling or a related field.
+Request information from additional Wisconsin Counseling Schools to get started.

-You will need to earn 3000 hours of supervised professional work experience in a period of no less than 2 years.
+Earn 3000 hours of supervised professional work experience in a period of no less than 2 years.
 More details about the hourly experience requirements and qualifying supervisors are available in the Adminstrative code on the following Wisconsin Legislature webpage.

 In addition, you may download supervised experience forms here.